dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T788: 'An eye for an eye' can fuel further vengeance.
+### T788: Lex talionis provides retribution but can promote revenge.

 |Support|
 |---|